Boards, Authorities, and Commissions

 The City has a representative on or has established the following BACs:

 - Urban Forest Board

 Library Advisory Board.
 The Library Advisory Board is comprised of 12 members, made up of representatives appointed by the libraries’ funding agencies in Oconee County.
 The Board meets the second Monday of January, April, July, and October at 4:30 p.m.
-Each Board representative serves a three-year term.
-Applicants must be a resident of Watkinsville and a registered voter.
+Each Board representative serves a five-year term.
+The appointee must be a resident of Watkinsville and a registered voter.
+The municipal representative is nominated by the Mayor and appointed by, and serves at the pleasure of, the Mayor and City Council.
 The Board advises the libraries on planning, finance, local services, and library advocacy and makes recommendations to the Mayor and Council for formal approval.
 The mission of the Oconee County Libraries is to offer effective and professional service by providing library materials, resources, information, and life-long learning opportunities for the people of Oconee County.
 Please see http://www.athenslibrary.org/oconee/ for more information on programs and activities.
 The city’s current (2020) citizen representative is: